dillonbaxendell/weekend-redux-feedback-loop/README.md

 _Duration: Weekend Sprint_

-Directly above this is how long it took you to develop the project.
-Your project description goes here.
-What problem did you solve?
-How did you solve it?

-This project tackles a multi-step form process primarily using React and Redux.
-Feedback is collected over four views with a separate review page to display the current feedback.
-The submit button will submit the data to your local database.
+The goal of this project was to produce a multi-step form using React and Redux that allows users to leave feedback for the day.
+Feedback is collected over 4 views with the input data displayed in a separate Review page.
+Upon submission, the data is stored in the local database.

-To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](www.heroku.com)
+The user also has the option to go to the NEXT page or go back one page using the GO BACK button.
+Some other features include:
+- Input validation (user must enter a number 0-5 on required fields)
+- An `Admin` page that displays all of the feedback in a table to review the data.

 ## Screen Shot

-Include one or two screen shots of your project here (optional).
-Remove if unused.
+Screenshots coming soon...

 ### Prerequisites